21 Things to Know Before Choosing a Venue

 Know what to look for (besides the glistening chandeliers) in your dream wedding venue.

-Besides your bride or groom, the venue is the single most important element of your wedding.
+Besides your partner, the venue is the single most important element of your wedding.
 It sets the stage for your big day, and will be the backdrop for memories that will last a lifetime.
-Unfortunately, too many times couples are led by their eyes rather than their wallet when it comes to selecting a spot, so we’ve offered helpful hints for ensuring that all of the right questions are answered upfront before you dot the i’s and cross the t’s on your venue contract.
+Unfortunately, too often couples are led by their eyes rather than their wallet when it comes to selecting a spot, so we’ve got some helpful hints for ensuring that all of the right questions are answered upfront before you dot the i’s and cross the t’s on your venue contract.

 - Know Before You Go: The guest list and budget don’t have be set in stone, but it’s good to have an estimated idea of what they are when seeking a venue.